Heatblur-Simulations/f-14-manual/src/systems/nav_com/ins.md

 alignment when fine align was completed.
 This can be rather minimal in some cases, but, when it is further left in alignment for long enough, it will always provide a certain amount of improvement.

-> **Note:** If alignment is suspended and the aircraft is taxied over a distance greater than 4000
+> 💡 If alignment is suspended and the aircraft is taxied over a distance greater than 4000
 > feet, the quality of the alignment becomes unknown to a point where it might be unreliable.
 > Alignment reinitialization is advised.